HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/mx/example/integrate_mx_data_to_dx.md

 !!!important
     If DX and Volt MX are on the same host, routing conflicts may occur.
 To avoid conflicts, use a Kubernetes Ingress controller and assign separate subdomains or hostnames.
 For more information, refer to [Configure Access Layer for DX deployment](./../../../../deployment/install/container/helm_deployment/preparation/optional_tasks/optional-configure-access-layer.md).

 1. Create a content provider profile.
-For more information on how to create a content provider profile, refer to [Content provider profile](./../../wab/wab/h_wab_provider.md), [Profile policy](./../../wab/wab/h_wab_policy.md), [Request/response setup](./../../wab/wab/h_wab_response.md), and [SSO for providers](./../../wab/wab/h_wab_auth.md).
+For more information about content provider profile, refer to [Content provider profile](./../../wab/wab/h_wab_provider.md), [Profile policy](./../../wab/wab/h_wab_policy.md), [Request/response setup](./../../wab/wab/h_wab_response.md), and [SSO for providers](./../../wab/wab/h_wab_auth.md).

+    1.  **Log in to HCL Digital Experience** as an administrator.
+    2. Navigate to the **Administration**
+    3. In the Administration sidebar, expand **Applications**.
+    4. Click on **Virtual Application Manager**.
+    5. On the "Virtual Web Application Manager" page, click the **"Create New Content Provider Profile"** button.
         1. Set a unique title (for example, `MX Foundry Content Provider Profile`).
         2. Set your hostname or IP (for example, `http://<mx-host>:<port>/`).
 Use the Kubernetes Service DNS name if the profile is in the same cluster.
-    3. Save the profile.
+        3. Click the **"Save"** button at the bottom of the form to create and save the content provider profile.
+You should see it listed in the "Content Provider Profiles" table.
+    6. Optional: Configure Profile Policy and SSO

 2. Create a Web Dock Application.
 For more information on how to create a Web Dock Application, refer to [Web Dock Application](./../../wab/wab/h_wab_dock.md).

+    1. On the "Virtual Web Application Manager" page, click the **"Web Dock Applications"** button.
     1. In your Web Dock Application, configure the following settings:
         1. Title: `MX Foundry Application`
         2. Provider profile: `MX Foundry Content Provider Profile`
-        3. Resource Path: `/apps/myExampleApp`
+        3. Resource Path (path to the MX Foundry application to display): `/apps/myExampleApp`
     2. Save the application.

 3. Add the Web Dock Application to a DX page.

     1. Log into HCL DX and toggle **Edit Mode**.
     2. Navigate to the desired page or create a new one.
-    3. Open the **Add Components** panel.
+To create a new page, click the menu icon on the right of the Web Dock Application to open the Context menu.
+You can create either a child or a sibling page.
+    3. Click the plus icon on the left navigation panel to **Add page components and applications** to the page
     4. Under **Applications**, search for your Web Dock App **MX Foundry Application**
     5. Click **Add To Page**.

+!!!note
+    For more information about WAB, refer to [Using the Web Application Bridge](./../../wab/wab/index.md)

 Your Volt MX app will now render within the DX page.